- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- If a tube breaks and you notice blood leaking out, clamp the tube between your body and the leak and call your doctor right away.
+- If a tube breaks and you notice blood leaking out, clamp the tube between your body and the leak and call your cancer team or home health nurse right away.

 - Shower facing away from the showerhead.
 If you have an electric pump, unplug it before showering or bathing to avoid an electrical hazard.
 Try to keep the dressing dry, and change it if it gets wet.

-- Watch for redness, swelling, pain, and tenderness at the site.
+- Watch for redness, swelling, pain, and tenderness at the IV site.

-- Use a calendar to record when you change injection caps and dressings and to note delivery dates, daily weights, and urine testing results.
-It’s also helpful to record your daily fluid intake and output (how much liquid you drink and infuse, and how much urine you put out.)
-Your doctor or nurse will tell you what things you need to keep track of.
+- Use a calendar to record when you change caps and dressings and to note things like delivery dates and daily weights.
+Your cancer team will tell you what things you need to keep track of.

 - Keep the IV site clean and dry.

 - Avoid the temptation to speed up your IV medicines or fluids.
-Many IV medicines and fluids can harm you if they go in too fast.
+Many can harm you if they go in too fast.

 - Wash your hands well with soap and water before touching the IV site.